phingofficial/phing/README.md

 Please help us merge your contribution quickly and keep your pull requests clean and concise: squash commits and don't introduce unnecessary (whitespace) changes.

 Phing's source code is formatted according to the PSR-2 standard.

+### Running the (unit) tests

+If you'd like to contribute code to Phing, please make sure you run the tests before submitting your pull request.
+To successfully run all Phing tests, the following conditions have to be met:

+  * PEAR installed, channel "pear.phing.info" discovered
+  * Packages "python-docutils" and "subversion" installed
+  * php.ini setting "phar.readonly" set to "Off"

+Then, perform the following steps (on a clone/fork of Phing):

+         $ composer install
+         $ cd test
+         $ ../bin/phing

 ## Licensing